 Last week I mentioned some thoughts about the implications of a possible neurobiological basis for this principle.
-This week I am focusing only on the middle-part of the principle with some considerations about the phrase: “If Everything You Do Is Realized As An End In Itself”.
+This week I am focusing on the middle-part of the principle, that is the phrase: “If Everything You Do Is Realized As An End In Itself”.

-The first thing I did was look up the phrase “an end in itself” in dictionaries of idioms and phrases — yes there are such things.
+Looking for a way to being thinking about this idea I first looked up the phrase “an end in itself” in dictionaries of idioms and phrases — yes there are such things.
 Here’s a sample from The McGraw-Hill Dictionary of American Idioms and Phrasal Verbs: “…existing for its own sake; existing for no clear purpose.
 For Bob, art is an end in itself.
 He doesn’t hope to make any money from it.
 Learning is an end in itself.
-Knowledge does not have to have a practical application.
-See also: an, end, in, itself”
+Knowledge does not have to have a practical application.”

 Another example, this time from The Cambridge Idioms Dictionary, 2nd ed. “…if an activity or action is an end in itself, it is important to you not because it will help you to achieve something else, but because you enjoy doing it or think that it is important Education should be an end in itself…”

 In the discussion of this principle a few weeks ago the point was raised that to get anything done we need goals and need to go after them.
-These examples of common usage seemed to drive home the idea that it ’s not a question of an absence of goals (quite the contrary) but of having the desired “end” co-present while my focus is on each step.
-That often means enjoying each intermediate stage as fully as possible.
-However, even where that’s not possible or appropriate I can, nonetheless, attend to each step and do it with all the care I can muster.
+These examples of common usage seemed to drive home the idea that the principle is not suggesting an absence of goals (if anything the contrary).
+Rather it seems to be recommending having the desired “end” co-present (at the back of one’s mind) while focusing on each step.
+That often means an increase in pleasure because I am now enjoying each intermediate stage as fully as possible.
+However, even where that’s not possible or appropriate I can, nevertheless, attend to each step and do it with all the care I can muster.